Harvtronix/react-substate/README.md

     // Create a patch effect for a single substate usePatchEffect((patches) => {
-        console.log('I am only called when "test" updates') console.log(patches)
+        console.log('I am only called when "anotherTest" updates') console.log(patches)
     }, substates.anotherTest)